harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### What kind of payload type is supported for policy step?

-Policy step is onl ysupported against a JSON payload.
+Policy step is only supported against a JSON payload.

 #### How to achieve Parallel Execution of Deploy one service to multiple Infrastructures?